amcginlay/eks-demos/doc/18-helm/README.md

   --set serviceType=LoadBalancer
 ```

-This time the dry run will produce no errors and output the translated manifests.
+This time the dry run will produce no errors and output the translated manifests, just as the `tee` command did for you previously.
 Take a moment to observe the output before **removing** the `--dry-run` switch and re-installing the app.
 ```bash
 helm -n demos upgrade -i echo-frontend-blue ~/environment/echo-frontend/ \